SumoLogic/sumologic-kubernetes-collection/deploy/docs/additional_prometheus_configuration.md

         sourceLabels: [__name__]
 ```

 Replace `YOUR_TAG` with a tag to identify these metrics.
-After adding this to the `yaml`, go ahead and run a `helm upgrade prometheus-operator stable/prometheus-operator -f prometheus-overrides.yaml` to upgrade your `prometheus-operator`.
+After adding this to the `yaml`, go ahead and upgrade your sumologic installation or prometheus operator, depending on used merhod:

+* `helm upgrade collection sumologic/sumologic -f values.yaml` to upgrade collection
+* `helm upgrade prometheus-operator stable/prometheus-operator -f prometheus-overrides.yaml` to upgrade your `prometheus-operator`.

 Note: When executing the helm upgrade, to avoid the error below, you need to add the argument `--force`.